Present in United Kingdom

-With advice from the Pine-Tree Lappet Moth Management Group, Scottish Forestry continues to work closely with Forest Research, Butterfly Conservation Scotland, Scottish Natural Heritage, Confor** and forest managers to ensure that management of this potential pest remains balanced and risk-based.
+With advice from the Pine-Tree Lappet Moth Management Group, Scottish Forestry continues to work closely with Forest Research, Butterfly Conservation Scotland, Scottish Natural Heritage, the Confederation of Forest Industries (Confor) and forest managers to ensure that management of this potential pest remains balanced and risk-based.

 * Scottish Forestry succeeded Forestry Commission Scotland as the forestry authority in Scotland in 2019.